pprunty/pprunty.github.io/posts/08-writing.md

 ---

-Of late, I find myself grappling with the desire to expand on the points I want to get across to my readers in an educational and accessible manner with the need to remove redundancy and conform to the mantra: less is more.
+Of late, I find myself grappling with the desire to expand on the points I want to get across to my readers in an educational and accessible manner with the need to remove redundancy and conform to the mantra: "less is more."

-They say less is more — but in the writing world, that's only if you can make more less.
+They _say_ less is more — but in the writing world, that's only if you can make more less.

-I believe the ability to strike a balance is what ultimately separates an average writer from a great one.
+I believe the ability to strike this balance is what distinguishes an average writer from a great one.

 For some, the expectation is for a slow, deliberate experience that leaves them having learned something new.
 For the insidious doom-scrolling-attention-deficit-disordered generation, who want it _quick_, and want it _now_, maybe not so much.